Department Emergency Action Plans

 Why is it important?

-An emergency is a situation that poses an immediate risk to health, life, property, or environment.
+An emergency is a situation that poses an immediate risk to health, life, property, or the environment.
 Emergencies catapult us out of our routine operations.
 Developing a Department Emergency Action Plan helps us react in an organized manner.

 Department Emergency Action Plans are an integral part of the